Clare Island Attractions

 Clare Islands Lighthouse

-For almost 200 years the Islands lighthouse has been a nautical landmark perched high on the craggy cliffs overlooking Achill Island, Westport and far beyond.
-This architecturally majestic listed building has now been lovingly transformed into fully catered, luxury accommodation complemented by magnificent sea views and an inspiring natural environment, none greater thanthe surrounding Sea Cliffs.
+The Clare Islands lighthouse has been a nautical landmark for almost 200 years.
+It is perched high on the craggy cliffs overlooking Achill Island, Westport and far beyond.
+Now, this architecturally majestic listed building has been lovingly transformed into fully catered, luxury accommodation complemented by magnificent sea views and an inspiring natural environment, none greater than the surrounding Sea Cliffs.
 You can find more information about Clare Islands Lighthouse here.

 Napoleonic Signal Tower